simonmichael/hledger/hledger/hledger.m4.md

     assets:cash     120 USD
 ```

-hledger will assume this transaction is balanced, inferring that the conversion rate must be 1 EUR = 1.20 USD.
-You can see the inferred rate by using `hledger print -x`.
+hledger will assume this transaction is balanced, inferring that the
+conversion rate must be 1 EUR = 1.20 USD.
+You can see the inferred
+rate by using `hledger print -x`.

 Pro:

-- Easy, concise
+- Concise, easy
-- hledger can do cost reporting

 Con:

 - Less error checking - typos in amounts or commodity symbols may not be detected
-- conversion rate is not clear
+- Conversion rate is not clear
-- disturbs the accounting equation
+- Disturbs the accounting equation, unless you add the --infer-equity flag

-You can prevent accidental implicit conversions due to a mistyped commodity symbol, by using `hledger check commodities`.
+You can prevent accidental implicit conversions due to a mistyped
+commodity symbol, by using `hledger check commodities`.

-You can prevent implicit conversions entirely, by using `hledger check balancednoautoconversion`, or `-s/--strict`.
+You can prevent implicit conversions entirely, by using `hledger check

-### Priced conversion
+balancednoautoconversion`, or `-s/--strict`.

+### Conversion with explicit cost

 You can add the conversion rate using @ notation: